luminaxster/CS211-Spring2024-P2/README.md

 ##### `boolean freezeAllMotorFunctions()`

-This public method implements the `freeze` operation from the `Wipeable` interface.
+This public method implements the freeze-like operation.
 This method is intended to halt all operations and activities, akin to a freeze command in a control system, returning `true` if successful.
 **It is ineffective on Dolores, it just returns false.**

 ##### `MemorySnapshot analyze()`